 If using instant yeast, you can just mix the yeast in with the flour and ommit this first step and the sugar.

-The muffins should be golden brow
+The muffins should be golden brown on each side.

 Once the muffins are cooked through, they should sound hollow when tapped.